 The need to set boundaries…

 A couple comes immediately to mind.
-His daughter had a severe alcohol problem, and would call at all hours of the night — or leave messages and then not pick up the phone.
-He would rush over to find her passed out in the bathtub or on the floor.
+His twenty-five year-old daughter had a severe alcohol problem, and would call at all hours of the night — or leave suicidal messages and then not pick up the phone.
+He’d rush over to find her passed out in the bathtub or on the floor.

-His wife, the stepmother, had had enough, as this had been going on for years.

-“You have to stop.
+His wife, the stepmother, had had enough after years of this pattern, “You have to stop.
 She has to confront this in herself.
-As long as she knows you’ll save her, you’ll fix it, she won’t fix it herself.”
+As long as she knows you’ll save her, she won’t fix it herself.”

-“But what if the one time I don’t go is the time she actually dies?
+Then I saw him raise his head, with tears in his eyes, “I know, but what if this is the time I don’t go and she actually dies?
 I could never forgive myself.”